pacphi/tanzify-reference-live/README.md

 ## Troubleshooting

 1. Something went wrong with a module and I need to run it again.
-**Possible Fix:** Navigate to the directory with the problem and remove the `.terragrunt-cache` directory which will refecth the module and reset your state.
+**Possible Fix:** Navigate to the directory with the problem and remove the `.terragrunt-cache` directory which will refetch the module and reset your state.
   You can run `find . -type d -name ".terragrunt-cache" -prune -exec rm -rf {} \;` to recursively delete the `.terragrunt-cache` directories.

 ## Cleanup